SvenPfiffner/AutoEdit/GETTING_STARTED.md

 AutoEdit is GPU-hungry.
 Here's what you'll need:

-- **GPU**: NVIDIA GPU with at least **20GB VRAM** (e.g., RTX 3090, RTX 4090, A5000, or better)
+- **GPU**: NVIDIA GPU with at least **20-24GB VRAM** (e.g., RTX 3090, RTX 4090, A5000, or better)
 - **Storage**: About **20GB free space** for the AI models (they download automatically on first run)
 - **Python**: Version **3.9 or higher**
 - **CUDA**: Compatible CUDA installation for PyTorch

 **Don't have a powerful GPU?** Unfortunately, AutoEdit won't run on CPU or small GPUs.
-This is cutting-edge AI—it needs the horsepower.

----
+Consider using a rented GPU system.
+We might provide a docker container for easy remote installation in the future, should there be demand.

 ## Installation